 August is Tomato Season!
 I’ve got a great way to honour, enjoy, and savour this most delicious of fruits we treat as a vegetable.
 This pasta dish is one my family in Toronto eats throughout the summer.
 Actually, it’s probably on the menu at least once a week in the height of tomato season.
 The dish is super easy to put together and can feed one, two, or a table full of hungry peeps.
 My sister is particularly ace at making this dish, as her first-born tendencies 🙂 have her dicing tomatoes better than any speedy kitchen processor!

 What I particularly like about this bowl of goodness, is that you can make it several hours in advance, and allow it to develop throughout the day.
 Find a nice big bowl to toss the ingredients in, and you’re good to go.
-We typically start this dish after lunch and allow it to sit and marry over the course of the afternoon.
+We typically start this dish after lunch and allow the juices to accumulate, develop, and marry over the course of the afternoon.
 Fresh basil is key here, and you’ll want to save a bit for a final sprinkle as garnish.
 And if you don’t have time to let this sit for a few hours, worry not.
 You can get away with about an hour of marinating time, just know that the tomatoes will not have developed as much as they will with an afternoon of absorbing the other ingredients.

 Top tip: Please, please, please…. do not put tomatoes in the fridge.
 This, is death to tomatoes as they become mealy when in contact with the cold of your fridge.
 The countertop is the only place to store your tomatoes.
 Give it a try if you want – put one tomato in the fridge, and leave one on the counter overnight.
 Have a taste the next day, and see what you think.
 You may not be able to tell so much if you are cooking the tomatoes, but when eating a fresh tomato, room temp is best.